JaeHyunLee94/website/content/authors/admin/_index.md

 ---

 Hi there, my name is JaeHyun Lee.
-I currently do research in Physics Based Animation (PBA), with a specific focus on Deformable bodies.
+I currently do research in Physics-Based Animation (PBA), with a specific focus on Deformable bodies.
 And I'm free to expand my research interest into anything related to PBA.